Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 \subsubsection{Simulation with Real-World Hardware Noise}

-To conclude our analysis, we simulated the sabotage game using the noise model extracted from an IBM Quantum backend (IBM Kyiv backend noise model.).
-Unlike manually constructed noise models, these hardware-calibrated models incorporate realistic gate errors, crosstalk, and qubit decoherence, reflecting the constraints of near-term quantum processors.
+To conclude our analysis, we simulated the sabotage game using a device-inspired, reproducible noise model provided by Qiskit Aer via the \textit{FakeKyiv} backend.
+Unlike manually constructed toy channels, this backend supplies a fixed set of gate and decoherence parameters intended to emulate representative NISQ-era behavior in a fully reproducible way.
+We use it as a consistent proxy for hardware-like noise rather than as a claim of matching any specific live device calibration.

-Figures \ref{fig:ibm_noise_accumulated} and \ref{fig:ibm_noise_effectiveness} illustrate the accumulated score and effectiveness distribution under IBMQ noise conditions.
-These results demonstrate a crucial finding: even under the influence of realistic hardware noise, both the Bell-state (2Q) and W-state (3Q) teams maintain a clear positive accumulated score, outperforming their size-equivalent classical counterparts (2C and 3C).
-The W-State (3Q, Mean: 0.28) and Bell-State (2Q, Mean: 0.24) preserve a significant portion of their ideal-case advantage, suggesting that the coordination benefit from entanglement is robust enough for NISQ-era devices.
+Figures \ref{fig:ibm_noise_accumulated} and \ref{fig:ibm_noise_effectiveness} illustrate the accumulated score and effectiveness distribution under this hardware-calibrated noise.
+These results demonstrate a key finding: even under realistic noise, both the Bell-state (2Q) and W-state (3Q) teams can maintain outcome distributions that differ from their size-equivalent classical counterparts (2C and 3C) in a finite-run evaluation.
+Any sample means shown in legends are descriptive statistics over the 100-round horizon and are interpreted here as reflecting distribution reshaping and correlation persistence rather than an expectation-value guarantee.